IN THE WORLD OF ENGINEERED PLASTICS THE NUMBER ONE ENEMY IS MOISTURE

 IFD-175 FILAMENT DRYER

 The IFD-175 is an ACTIVE filament drying system that equalizes and removes moisture from ANY printable material as it feeds directly into your 3D printers hot end.
 It is compact, easy to use and affordable for ANY home or office desktop printing applications.
-Whether you’re using a $200 printer or a $5000 printer, or your filament is fresh out the box or has been sitting on a bench for days, the IFD-175 removes moisture evenly throughout the print cycle resulting in high end industrial quality parts.
+Whether you’re using a $200 printer or a $5000 printer, or your filament is fresh out the box or has been sitting on a bench for days, weeks, or months the IFD-175 removes moisture evenly throughout the print cycle resulting in high end industrial quality parts.
 More importantly, you have the peace of mind that your 10+ hour print job will be consistent from start to finish.

 We have designed some handy printable accessories that enhance the usability and versatility of the IFD-175, but may not fit your specific needs.
 CLICK HERE.
 We strongly encourage makers to customize our designs or create their own for their specific machine(s) and share them on our social media outlets.

 Below are baseline temp vs best temp comparisons of the most popular filament types.
 Baseline represents current room conditions at the time of testing.
 Click on a thumbnail to see larger images.
 To see detailed analysis CLICK HERE.
 More will be added as we continue testing.